reactionic127/cupofdata.com/README.md

 1. Fork this repo
 1. Clone the repo and `cd` into the repo directory
-1. Run `npm install` to install dependencies
+1. Run `yarn` to install dependencies
-1. Run `npm start` to start a local server
+1. Run `gatsby develop` to start a local server

 ## Environment Variables